I Wrote a letter to the hospital administration

 Thank you for considering my request, and I look forward to hearing from you and birthing in your hospital this fall.
 You can contact me at xxx-xxx-xxxx to discuss this matter further.

-Wife to my best friend & Mommy to two beautiful girls, one with us, and one in heaven.
+Wife to my best friend & Mommy to three beautiful girls, two with us, and one in heaven.